maturoandrew/text_analysis/README.md

 ##How to Get Started

 Once the repo has been cloned locally (on a system with python installed along with the Flask package), one can run the main.py which will spin up the flask instance.
+If the user will use the python package, requests, to post requests to the app, then the requests package will also need to be installed.

 #Browser Test
 The current code is built to offer an html interface but the responses are easily discernable if you choose to post directly (next subsection).
 Navigating to **http://127.0.0.1:5000/** will provide an interface to interact with the scoring algorithm.

 #URL Request
-If you want to post directly using cURL, the request will look something like this:
+If you want to post directly using cURL via command line, the request will look something like this:
 ```
 curl --data "text1=put first example here&text2=put second example here" http://127.0.0.1:5000/
 ```